-The System's gross loan syndication volume grew by more than \$2.7 billion over the past year to \$20.6 billion at year-end 2019.
-This figure includes volume from syndications that System institutions have with other System institutions, as well as with non-FCS institutions.

-At year-end 2019, the System had \$5.7 billion in net eligible-borrower loan participations with non-System lenders.
-Net eligible-borrower loan participations have increased from their 2012 value of \$3.7 billion, when sales of these participations were at a low point.
-The volume of eligible-borrower loan participations purchased from non-System lenders grew from \$7.5 billion at Dec.
-31, 2015, to \$10.0 billion at year-end 2019, and the volume of eligible-borrower loan participations sold to non-System lenders was \$4.3 billion at year-end 2019, up over \$1 billion from the prior year.
+The System's gross loan syndication volume grew by more than \$2.7 billion over the past year to \$23.3 billion at year-end 2020.
+This figure includes volume from syndications that System institutions have with other FCS institutions and with non-FCS institutions.
+At year-end 2020, the System had \$6.3 billion in net eligible-borrower loan participations with non-System lenders.
+Net eligible-borrower loan participations have increased in recent years.
+The volume of eligible-borrower loan participations purchased from non-System lenders grew from \$7.8 billion at Dec.
+31, 2016, to \$12.0 billion at year-end 2020, and the volume of eligible-borrower loan participations sold to non-System lenders was \$5.7 billion at year-end 2020, up \$1.4 billion from the prior year.